Full Ellipsoid Embeddings and Toric Mutations: Preliminaries

 with $\m^0=\m$ and the image $\m^1(X)$ being the polytope $\mu_v^{1}(P_X)$ obtained by combinatorially mutating $P_X$ at $v\in P_X$, as defined in \cite[Section 3]{PolyMut1}, which corresponds to an order one mutation in Definition \ref{dfn:mutation} above.
 This shall be denoted $\m^1 = \mu_v^{1}(\m)$.

 The crucial fact is that these are all fibrations of the {\it same} symplectic variety $(X,\omega_X)$.
-It is only the presentation of $(X,\omega_X)$ as an almost-toric symplectic domain that varies.
-In a nutshell, the geometric idea behind Theorem \ref{thm:main} is that different almost-toric fibrations for $(X,\omega_X)$ make different sharp embeddings of symplectic ellipsoids in $(X,\omega_X)$ visible.
+It is only the presentation of $(X,\omega_X)$ as an almost toric symplectic domain that varies.
+In a nutshell, the geometric idea behind Theorem \ref{thm:main} is that different almost toric fibrations for $(X,\omega_X)$ make different full embeddings of symplectic ellipsoids in $(X,\omega_X)$ visible.

+\begin{remark} Following a suggestion by the referee, we recall the two notions of {\it nodal slide} and {\it nodal trade}, as introduced in \cite{Symington}, and refer also to \cite{SymingtonLeung,Vianna1,Vianna2,Vianna3} among others.
+Recall that two almost toric bases $(B,A_1,S_1)$ and $(B,A_2,S_2)$, $A_i$ integral affine structures on $B$, and $S_i$ the stratifications of the toric base (see \cite[Section 5]{Symington}), $i=1,2$, are said to be related by a nodal slide if there is a curve $\gamma$ in the base $B$ such that $(B\setminus\gamma,A_1,S_1)$ and $(B\setminus\gamma,A_2,S_2)$ are isomorphic and the curve $\gamma$ contains one node and belongs to the eigenline through that node.

+For the definition of nodal trade, we follow \cite[Lemma 6.3]{Symington}.
+This result states that given an almost toric base $(B,A,S)$, $R$ an embedded eigenray that connects a node $s$ with a point $b$ in an edge $E$ of the reduced boundary of $B$ where there are no other nodes on $R$, and $v^*,w^*\in T^*_bB$ vanishing and collapsing covectors spanning the integral (dual) affine structure in $T^*_bB$, then there is an almost toric base $(B,A',S')$ such that

+\begin{enumerate} \item $(B,A',S')$ contains one fewer node than $(B,A,S)$, \item $(B\setminus R,A',S')$ is isomorphic to $(B\setminus R,A,S)$, \item In $(B,A',S')$, the intersection of the ray $R$ and the reduced boundary is a vertex. \end{enumerate} By definition, two almost toric bases $(B,A,S)$ and $(B,A',S')$ are said to be related by a nodal trade if they satisfy these hypotheses. $\Box$ \end{remark}

-Let us detail the steps producing the family of maps $\m^t$, which will be discontinuous at $t= 1$, but still represents a smooth change of almost toric fibrations on $(X,\omega_X)$:
+Let us detail the steps producing the family of maps $\m^t$.

 \begin{itemize} \item[1.]
-First, the introduction of a {\it nodal trade} at $v$ (if $n_v= 1$ and $r_{1,1} = 0$) and subsequent {\it nodal slides} at the $n_v$-th node in direction $c_v$, as defined by M. Symington \cite{Symington}, produces a family of almost-toric fibrations, described by $\m^t$, $t\in[0,1)$, with $\m^0=\m$, converging to ${\m'}^1$ as $t\to 1$, all with polytope $P_X$.
+First, the introduction of a {\it nodal trade} at $v$ (if $n_v= 1$ and $r_{1,1} = 0$) and subsequent {\it nodal slides} at the $n_v$-th node in direction $c_v$, as defined by M. Symington \cite{Symington}, produces a family of almost toric fibrations, described by $\m^t$, $t\in[0,1)$, with $\m^0=\m$, converging to ${\m'}^1$ as $t\to 1$, all with polytope $P_X$.